ircv3/ircv3-specifications/extensions/message-tags.md

 receiving messages with more than one occurrence of a tag key SHOULD discard all but the final occurrence.

+Implementations MUST interpret empty tag values (e.g. `foo=`) as equivalent to missing tag values (e.g. `foo`).
+Specifications MUST NOT differentiate meaning between tags with empty and missing values.
+Implementations MAY normalise tag values by converting the empty form to the missing form, but MUST NOT convert values from missing to empty, to prevent size limit issues.

 ## Escaping values

 The mapping between characters in tag values and their representation in `<escaped value>` is defined as follows: